Overview

 The History of Breast Reconstruction

 Advancements in breast reconstruction have coincided with breast oncological (cancer) care advancements.
 The goals of oncological care are to remove cancer, prolong life, and decrease recurrence.
 Before modern research and advancements in surgical and medical care, more drastic procedures were believed to be required to “cure” a patient of cancer.
 As we have better understood and managed breast cancer, we have transitioned to less invasive methods while achieving the same goals.
-Radical mastectomies involve the removal of breast tissue, overlying skin and subcutaneous tissue, underlying chest muscle, and lymph nodes.
+Radical mastectomies involve the removal of breast tissue, overlying skin, and subcutaneous tissue, underlying chest muscle, and lymph nodes.
 There has been a gradual yet significant change in this approach, where qualified patients are offered procedures such as skin or nipple-sparing mastectomies.
 These options can be discussed with your breast oncologic surgeons.
 This has allowed reconstructive breast surgeons to offer options to better match a natural result.

 Meanwhile, breast reconstruction has also evolved.
 Pedicled muscle flaps (local muscle flaps with overlying skin and soft tissue), such as latissimus dorsi and rectus abdominus flaps, have helped provide natural options earlier in the evolution of breast reconstruction.
 A better understanding of skin and soft tissue anatomy combined with progressive surgical techniques, including microsurgical procedures, has introduced perforator-based free flap options as a completely natural and reliable option for breast reconstruction using your own tissue.

 Perforator-based free flap options offer reconstructive options using your own tissue while minimizing the risks to the donor site (the site where tissue is taken from).
-The donor sites can also improve the body contouring of the site they are taken from.
+The donor sites can also improve the body contouring of the site from which they are taken.
 Breast implants and surgical approaches have also improved in terms of their safety and reconstructive results.
 In addition to these advancements, fat grafting techniques have been well described and serve as a reliable option to improve outcomes in conjunction with other techniques.

 surgery